-Russia says U.S. gave only a few minutes warning before strike in Syria
+Russia says U.S. gave only a few minutes’ warning before strike in Syria

 “It’s very important for us to resume contacts at the political-diplomatic level, and we hope the new administration will put together teams for this purpose soon enough,” he said.

-Leonid Slutsky, chairman of the Russian State Duma’s foreign affairs committee, said the attack proved that Washington was not interested in peace in Syria.
+Leonid Slutsky, chairman of the Russian state Duma’s foreign affairs committee, said the attack proved that Washington was not interested in peace in Syria.

 “Obviously, the priorities of the new U.S. administration do not include peace on Syrian land and the war on terror,” Slutsky said, according to the Interfax news agency.
 “The airstrike killed members of pro-Iranian units fighting for Syrian government forces, and the attack was launched without any charge or trial,” he said.